WatchDogStudios/ApertureUI-Docs/apuidocs/docs/rml.md

 ---
 layout: page
 title: HTML Markup Language
-short_title: HTML (APUI RML)
+short_title: HTML (APUI HTML)
 ---

-HTML (or internally known as RML for legacy reasons) is based around the [HTML5 standard](https://html.spec.whatwg.org/multipage/), and in particular uses the [XML syntax](https://html.spec.whatwg.org/multipage/xhtml.html) for document markup.
-However, element names are (mostly) open-ended in RML and can be used in any way that is logical for your application.
+HTML (or internally known as HTML for legacy reasons) is based around the [HTML5 standard](https://html.spec.whatwg.org/multipage/), and in particular uses the [XML syntax](https://html.spec.whatwg.org/multipage/xhtml.html) for document markup.
+However, element names are (mostly) open-ended in HTML and can be used in any way that is logical for your application.
 All documents follow strict [XML 1.0 specification](https://www.w3.org/TR/xml/) and where possible all APUI elements follow their HTML equivalent.

-RML maintains the core components of HTML5, including CSS.
+HTML maintains the core components of HTML5, including CSS.
 It provides a number of basic elements including input fields, radio buttons and check boxes as well as more complex enhancements such as templates and datagrids.

 ### Contents